demisx/angular-phonecat-components/README.md

 2. 'phones.list'   // UI shows a list of all phones
 3. 'phones.detal'  // UI shows detail info on a selected phone
 ```

+## Layouts
+The app has just one simple layout with no header, footer or any other UI container, besides just main content area.
+We describe this layout in `layouts/default.html`.

 ```js
          |phones| // <-- abstract state that loads default layout